MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-discovery-methods.md

 -   Active Directory site

--   Last Logon Timestamp
+-   Last logon timestamp

-To successfully create a discovery data record (DDR) for a computer, Active Directory System Discovery must be able to identify the computer account and then successfully resolve the computer name to an IP address.
+To successfully create a DDR for a computer, Active Directory System Discovery must be able to identify the computer account and then successfully resolve the computer name to an IP address.

-You can view the full list of default object attributes returned by Active Directory System Discovery, and configure the method to discover additional (extended) attributes in  the  **Active Directory System Discovery Properties** dialog box on the **Active Directory Attributes** tab.
+In the **Active Directory System Discovery Properties** dialog box, on the **Active Directory Attributes** tab, you can view the full list of default object attributes that Active Directory System Discovery has returned.
+You can also configure the method to discover additional (extended) attributes.

 Actions for Active Directory System Discovery are recorded in the file **adsysdis.log** in the **&lt;InstallationPath\>\LOGS** folder on the site server.